-The Office of the Faculty Ombuds, Weber State University was established in Fall 2012 to provide an accessible, confidential, neutral, independent and informal resource to assist in the resolution of issues and conflicts for all faculty in conjunction with their jobs at Weber State University.
-Through its mission, the Office helps further the University’s strategic objectives within a culture that is ethical and civil, and in which differences can be resolved and mutual understanding created through respectful dialogue and fair process.
+The Office of the Faculty Ombuds, Weber State University, shall provide a neutral and informal resource to assist in the resolution of issues and conflicts for all faculty in conjunction with their jobs at Weber State University.
+Through its mission, the Office helps further the University’s strategic objectives within a culture that is ethical and civil and in which differences can be resolved and mutual understanding created through respectful dialogue and fair process.
 This agreement defines the privileges and responsibilities of the office of the Faculty Ombuds.

 The Faculty Ombuds will be a tenured member of the faculty appointed by the Executive Committee of the Faculty Senate for an annual term, which may be renewable.
-The Faculty Ombuds shall be selected through a process which seeks individuals willing and able to fulfill the Standards of Practice of the International Ombudsman Association (formerly, the University and College Ombuds Association).
+The Faculty Ombuds shall be selected through a process which seeks individuals willing and able to carry out the responsibilities of the office in an ethical and professional manner.
+At a minimum, this reflects the Standard of Practice of the International Ombudsman Association (formerly, the University and College Ombuds Association.

 In all proceedings, the Ombuds shall be truthful and act with integrity, shall foster respect for all members of the University, and shall promote procedural fairness in the content and administration of the University’s practices, processes, and policies.
-The work of the Faculty Ombuds shall be subject to periodic review by the Executive Committee of the Faculty Senate and the President.

 II.
 PURPOSE AND SCOPE OF SERVICES

-The Faculty Ombuds goal is to help faculty solve problems early, informally, and at the lowest levels possible without the need to pursue more formal grievance procedures.
+The Faculty Ombuds’ goal is to help faculty solve problems early, informally, and at the lowest levels possible without the need to pursue more formal grievance procedures.
 Any faculty member, including adjunct instructors, of the Weber State community may bring a concern to the Faculty Ombuds.
 Faculty are not required to use the Ombuds Office for informal resolution of conflict, and do so voluntarily.
-The Weber State Faculty Ombuds is an impartial concerned party whose primary role is to help faculty members resolve problems involving or affecting them.
+The Weber State Faculty Ombuds is an impartial concerned party whose primary role is to facilitate faculty members’ resolution of problems involving or affecting them.

 The Ombuds has no authority or capacity to render decisions, alter policy, offer legal advice, or provide psychological counseling.
 This individual is neither an advocate for the faculty nor an agent for the university.
 Rather, the Faculty Ombuds is an advocate for fair practices and fosters integrity and timeliness in the administration of campus policies and practices that affect faculty members.
 The Faculty Ombuds also may recommend policy changes to alleviate chronic problem areas.

 An ombuds is an informal channel for dispute resolution.
 It is intended to complement, and not supplant, formal channels such as reporting structures, grievance procedures, or legal means.
 An ombuds can provide information about formal channels as options to pursue in addition to informal approaches.
 Likewise, an ombuds can assist the faculty member in weighing the appropriateness of different options for his/her individual needs, and can provide assistance after formal processes are completed.
-However, the Faculty Ombuds cannot and will not become actively involved in formal grievances or legal actions.
+The Faculty Ombuds will try not to become actively involved in formal grievances or legal actions.
+Although the Faculty Ombuds may assist visitors in reducing their concerns to writing for the purpose of clarifying the nature of those concerns, the Faculty Ombuds should refrain from assisting visitors with formulating or drafting complaints to be used by any other grievance procedure within or beyond the university.

-Non-participation in formal and/or legal grievance procedures is important since an ombuds’ work is intended to be kept confidential.
-Participating in formal grievance procedures would violate this intention by acknowledging conversations with individuals about issues that were promised to be kept confidential.
+Non-participation in formal and/or legal grievance procedures is important because an ombuds’ work is intended to be kept as confidential as possible.
+Participating in formal grievance procedures would compromise this intention by acknowledging conversations with individuals about issues that were promised to be kept as confidential as possible.
 Also, formal grievance procedures, by definition, are adversarial.
 An ombuds’ role is to remain impartial.
-Providing information that might assist one party – to the detriment of another – violates this aspect of the mission of the office.
+Providing information that might assist one party – to the detriment of another – undermines this aspect of the mission of the office.